friedelwolff/fmmap/README.rst

 built-in module might be smaller.

-The code of fmmap currently assumes that your platform has an ``madvise(2)`` implementation if it isn't Windows.
+The code of fmmap currently assumes that your platform has an ``madvise(2)`` implementation and has the header file <sys/mman.h>.

 Credits and Resources